 DPR Washington, D.C.

-Accessibility was the main driver in moving the Washington, D.C. office from Falls Church to Reston, Virginia.
+Accessibility was the main driver in moving the Washington, D.C., regional office from Falls Church to Reston, Virginia.
 A study on employee locations and commutes, along with the nearby metro line and proximity to the airport made Reston an easy choice.
-With so much vacant office space in northern Virginia, the team didn’t see a need to build from the ground up.
-DPR chose to renovate the 20,000-sq.-ft. space, which had previously been vacant for more than seven years, but was close to public transportation, the town center and nearby recreational trails.
-This decision emphasizes DPR’s commitment to sustainability and to moving the industry forward, showcasing how a Class-C office space with an average skin system can become a net-zero, Class-A office in the Mid-Atlantic climate.
+With so much vacant office space in Northern Virginia, the team didn’t see a need to build from the ground up.
+DPR chose to renovate a 20,000-sq.-ft. space, which had been vacant for more than seven years but was close to public transportation, the town center and nearby recreational trails.
+This decision illustrates how the existing Class-C office space with an average skin system can become a net-zero, Class-A office in the Mid-Atlantic climate.

-The team set the following goals for its project to be considered a success:
+The team, including design partner SmithGroup, set the following goals for its project to be considered a success:

-- Create an office of the future that invigorates our people and encourages creative work practices.
+- Create an office of the future that invigorates employees and encourages creative work practices.

-- Do the right thing by incorporating sustainable strategies that contribute to the health and wellbeing of the environment and our people.
+- Incorporate sustainable strategies that contribute to the health and wellbeing of the environment and people.

 - Make data-driven decisions based on cost-analysis, payback studies and team member expertise.

-- Build a living laboratory where we showcase technologies, products and systems, along with a robust educational program.
+- Build a living laboratory to showcase technologies, products and systems, along with a robust educational program

-- HVAC – Aiming for net-zero energy, the office first had to reduce their current energy loads as much as possible, using fan-powered terminal units, allowing simultaneous heating and cooling of different areas in the office.
+- HVAC – The office first had to reduce current energy loads as much as possible, using fan-powered terminal units, allowing simultaneous heating and cooling of different areas in the office.

-- Radiant sails – In select rooms, DPR Washington, D.C. used Radiant Sails, a system which transforms the centuries-old technology of radiant heating and cooling, into a modern architectural element that is also an extremely energy efficient way to provide thermal comfort to its occupants.
+- Radiant Sails – In select rooms, DPR used radiant sails, a system which transforms the centuries-old technology of radiant heating and cooling, into a modern architectural design element that is also an extremely energy efficient way to provide thermal comfort to its occupants.

-- Natural daylight – the entire 20,000-sq.-ft. area is illuminated by more than 24 SolaTubes that allow a tremendous amount of natural daylight in, while using very little energy for lighting throughout the day.
+- Daylight – The entire 20,000-sq.-ft. area is illuminated by more than 24 Solatubes that allow a tremendous amount of natural daylight in, while using very little energy for lighting throughout the day.

-- Lighting controls – The LED lighting system, combined with a robust control, automation, and sensor system (donated by Watt Stopper) provides a consistent level of lighting throughout the day, while maximizing energy savings.
-Power outlets also use a phantom load-reducing system that will eliminate all loads from devices not in use after 8 pm.
+- Lighting Controls – The LED lighting system, combined with a robust control, automation and sensor system provides a consistent level of lighting throughout the day, while maximizing energy savings.
+Power outlets also use a phantom load-reducing system that eliminates all loads from devices not in use after 8 p.m.

-- Water efficiency – A highly efficient rooftop solar hot water system provides hot water for all domestic uses, while DPR partnered with Sloan to provide extremely water efficient fixtures in the restrooms and shower facilities.
+- Water Efficiency – A highly efficient rooftop solar hot water system provides hot water for all domestic uses, while DPR partnered with Sloan to install water efficient fixtures in the restrooms and shower facilities.

-- Materials – All finished materials in the space (carpet, wallcoverings, tiles, etc.) are certified as Cradle to Cradle.
-The most notable architectural element throughout the space is the reclaimed wood taken from barns in Connecticut and the eastern shore of Maryland, and installed by our own self-perform carpenters.
+- Materials – All finished materials in the space (carpet, wallcoverings, tiles, etc.) are Cradle to Cradle Certified.
+The most notable architectural element throughout the space is the reclaimed wood taken from barns in Connecticut and the eastern shore of Maryland and installed by DPR's self-perform carpenters.

-- Connection to the outdoors – Adjacent to the kitchen, the office offers access to the outdoors for employees to take a break and get some fresh air, or let the fresh air in.
-The office has a LED stoplight, programmed to let employees know if the outside weather conditions are acceptable to keep the door open.
+- Connection to the Outdoors – Adjacent to the kitchen, roll up garage doors provide access to the outdoors for employees to take a break and get some fresh air, or let the fresh air in.
+The office uses a LED stoplight programmed to let employees know if the outside weather conditions are acceptable to keep the door open.